Explore other offices & services

 Diversity is an important part of the Knox experience, as diversity is one of the core values of Knox.
 Drawing from 48 states and 51 countries, Knox's student body is a wonderful mix of cultures and backgrounds.
 The Center for Intercultural Life works to meet the needs and concerns of multicultural students, women, and international students.
 The Center for Intercultural Life is part of the Knox College Office of Student Development.
 The Center for Intercultural Life is located at 523 S. West Street, which is across from Simons Residence Hall.

 It is the mission of the center to be a safe space for all students of color, a central hub for them to relax, work, hold events, and meet with the staff that reside within the building.
-The center is a resource to the diverse student body, a place that they can not find solace in but feel like their existence matters on the Knox College Campus.
-For some, home is far away and the Center for Intercultural Life strives to be the home away from home.
+The center is a resource to the diverse student body, a place that they cannot find solace in but feel like their existence matters on the Knox College Campus.

 Open to all students on campus the center is a special to resource to students here at Knox.
 Make an appointment, take a seat on the couches, learn about the diversity on campus, or just stop by to say "hi" to the staff.
 The center is in existence for the student.